alexanderkoller/blinkd/README.md

 ## System services

 The cleanest way to run blinkd is with a system service.

-Copy `blinkd.service` (and if you want it, `mpd-blinkd.service`) from the `etc` directory into `etc/systemd/system` on your system.
-Then enable the services as follows:
+Edit the `WorkingDirectory` and `ExecStart` entries in `etc/blinkd.service` to match the directory to which you have checked out this repository (same for `mpd-blinkd.service`).
+Then copy the service files from the `etc` directory into `etc/systemd/system` on your system.
+Finally, enable the services as follows:

 ```
 sudo systemctl daemon-reload